- Written by Dr.Mehmet Demircioglu

 Surgery should be delayed when the travel state creates a real safety problem.
 That includes very high blood pressure that does not settle, chest pain, shortness of breath, fever, severe dizziness, fainting, confusion, heavy alcohol use, undisclosed medication use, or being too unwell to understand instructions clearly.
 These are not small inconveniences.
 They can change whether an elective operation is reasonable that day.

-After a long flight, tired legs can be ordinary travel fatigue.
-New pain or swelling in one calf is different, especially if it appears with chest pain or shortness of breath.
+Heavy or tired legs after a long flight can be ordinary travel fatigue.
+New pain, warmth, redness, or swelling in one calf is different, especially if it appears with chest pain, shortness of breath, faintness, or coughing blood.
 That needs medical review before any elective procedure is considered.

 Do not treat new swelling in one calf as ordinary jet lag.
 If it appears with chest pain, shortness of breath, coughing blood, faintness, or severe worsening symptoms, seek urgent medical assessment before going to the clinic.
 The transplant can wait.
 A possible clot or cardiopulmonary problem cannot.